 This vegan no-bake Double Chocolate Mousse Torte is a simple but simply fabulous recipe for a flourless chocolate torte.
 It's dairy-free, gluten-free, decadent and delicious!
 Vegan and Paleo.

 It's rich, silky smooth filling tops a nutty, slightly crunchy crust and the combination is divine.
-This no-bake chocolate mousse is about as close to a high-fat whipping cream mousse as you could get without indulging in all that delicious nonsense.
+This flourless chocolate mousse torte is about as close to a high-fat whipping cream mousse as you could get without indulging in all that delicious nonsense.

 I was a little dubious the first time I tried a chocolate mousse recipe made with avocado, but I had no need to be worried.
 The avocado gives this mousse a silky texture with no avocado flavour.